FAQs about Admissions

-Once your application is complete (meaning that all required information has been submitted to LSAC), we will receive your information from LSAC and begin to create a file for you.
-Once your file is created, you will be put up for review in the order in which we received your application.
-It may take a week or two once your application is complete for it to go to review.
-Once it is before the committee, they usually make their decisions within a week and then a letter is generated.
-Altogether, it may take 3-4 weeks before you receive a decision letter from us.
-Please remember that during January, February, and March we are inundated with applications, so the process may take a little longer depending on the amount of applications we are receiving.
+Once your application is complete (meaning that all required information has been submitted to LSAC), we will receive your information from LSAC and create a file for you.
+Once your file is created, your application will be reviewed by the faculty admissions committee in the order in which we received your application.
+Altogether, it may take 3-4 weeks before you receive notification of your decision.
+Please remember that our peak application processing period is during the months of January, February, and March, therefore the process may take a little longer depending on the amount of applications we are receiving.

 I have been placed on hold, now what?